HEAT PUMP

 • The average annual electricity consumption of condensing dryer is 582kWh/year

-• Therefore on average a heat pump dryer consumes 60% less than a condensing dryer.
+• Therefore on average A heat pump dryer has a lower consumption of 60% than a condensation dryer.

 • The difference in consumption represents on average 340kWh.
 What at 0.18€ / kWh represents a annual savings of 60€.

-As these values are theoretical, the values you will obtain in practice will depend on your use and your compliance with the manufacturer's operating instructions.
+These values being theoretical, the values that you will obtain in practice will depend on your use and your respect of the manufacturer's instructions for use.

 Price comparison between heat pump and condensation dryers

-Given the heat pump system included in heat pump tumble dryers, it's logical to see a price rise compared to condensing tumble dryers which only have an electric resistance.
+Given the heat pump system included in heat pump dryers, it is logical to see a price increase compared to condensing dryers that only have an electric resistance.

 Based on the 10 best-selling models on the market, here are the prices.